 First of all, let me be clear.
 Americans (and others by the way), want to buy American.
 Consumers Report offers the following statistics.
 Their research found that 78% of consumers would buy an American-made product over an identical one made abroad when given the choice.
 The rationale for 80% was retaining manufacturing jobs and keeping American manufacturing strong as very important reasons to buy American.
 More than 60% would pay extra to buy American.

-The following are tangible results and perhaps benefits to made in America.
+The following are tangible results and perhaps benefits to our LED displays and stock tickers being made in America.

 - Quicker support: When something fails inventory is within the states and you don’t have to wait for transit time from overseas.

 - Clearer product claims: American-made products tend to feature clarity and complete disclosure (i.e. certifications and standards adherence) as the norm compared to foreign sources that vary depending upon the country of origin.